-"Anti Aging" or "Age Management Medicine" is focused on the prevention, slowing, and reversing of age and lifestyle related disease processes.
-This systems based or Functional Medicine approach to health focuses on finding and treating the underlying causes of chronic disease, rather than just treating symptoms or managing disease after it's diagnosed.
+"Anti-Aging" or "Age Management Medicine" is focused on the prevention, slowing, and reversal of age and lifestyle-related disease processes.
+This functional medicine approach to health focuses on finding and treating the underlying causes of chronic disease, rather than just treating symptoms or managing diseases after they're diagnosed.

 This new paradigm of medicine better addresses the healthcare needs of the 21st century.
-By shifting the traditional disease-centered focus of conventional medicine to a more patient-centered holistic approach, functional medicine addresses the whole person, not just an isolated set of symptoms.
-Functional medicine doctors spend more time with their patients, listening to their histories and looking at the interactions among genetic, environmental, and lifestyle factors that can influence long-term health and complex, chronic disease.
+By shifting the traditional disease or symptom-centered focus of conventional medicine to a more patient-centered approach, functional medicine addresses the whole person.
+Functional medicine doctors spend more time with patients, thoroughly assessing the way genetic, environmental, and lifestyle factors influence long-term health and complex, chronic diseases.
 In this way, functional medicine supports the unique expression of health and vitality for each individual.

 Many doctors ultimately work for the insurance and pharmaceutical industries, since their office visit times and diagnosis codes must meet insurance company definitions, and their treatments are limited to drugs that pharmaceutical companies market to them.
-HormoneSynergy focuses on prevention of age-related diseases, not merely managing symptoms or treating diseases once they occur.
-We’re committed to giving you tools to understand your current health, effective, natural options to slow or reverse aging, and research and information needed to make intelligent health decisions.
+Instead of simply managing symptoms, HormoneSynergy focuses on prevention of age-related diseases or slowing disease processes if they've already occurred.
+HormoneSynergy is committed to giving you tools to understand your current health, effective, natural options to slow or reverse aging, and research and information needed to make intelligent health decisions.
 This approach, combined with medication when necessary, offers a truly preventive and integrated approach to health care.

 What testing is performed as part of my Optimal Aging Assessment?

-Your initial assessment includes the following blood work (panel may differ without insurance): comprehensive hormone testing, a comprehensive metabolic panel, lipid panel with lipoprotein particle size/number and apolipoprotein concentrations, Lp(a), Lp-PLA2 (PLAC), fibrinogen, insulin, hemoglobin A1C, hsCRP, myeloperoxidase (MPO), genetic polymoprhisms (Apo E genotype, MTHFR mutation, factor V Leiden, prothrombin mutation, CYP2C19), homocysteine, vitamin D, B12, and omega-3 fatty acid profile.
+Blood work: complete hormone testing, a comprehensive metabolic panel, lipid panel with lipoprotein particle size/number and apolipoprotein concentrations, Lp(a), inflammation markers (Lp-PLA2 (PLAC), IL-6), fibrinogen, insulin, hemoglobin A1C, hsCRP, myeloperoxidase (MPO), cardiac dysfunction markers including cardiac troponin-I, NT-proBNP, cardiometabolic status markers (ferritin, leptin and adiponectin), genetic polymoprhisms (Apo E genotype, MTHFR mutation, factor V Leiden, prothrombin mutation), homocysteine, CoQ10, vitamin D, B12, and an omega-3 fatty acid profile.

-Computerized, validated neurocognitive testing will be performed in our office or on your home computer to establish a baseline of memory and cognitive function.
-Bioimpedence analysis (BIA) testing will determine fat and muscle percentages, as well as basal metabolic rate.
+NeuroCognitive Testing - Computerized, validated brain function testing will be performed in our office or on your home computer to establish a baseline of memory and cognitive function.

 In addition to lab testing, Dr. Retzler recommends yearly or every-other-year mammograms or other breast imaging for women.
 Digital rectal exams (prostate exam) may be recommended for men.